PSPC-SPAC-buyandsell/von_tails/docs/source/von_tails/installation.rst

 Deploy Source and Create Log Directory
 ======================================

 The operator copies the ``src/sync`` directory from the ``von_tails`` installation directory to the issuer and holder-prover anchor hosts, to a location where ``pipenv`` will pick up the anchor's virtual environment.
-The operator creates a directory for logs i f one is not already present.
+The operator creates a directory for logs if one is not already present.
 For example,

 .. code-block:: bash